khulnasoft-lab/design.khulnasoft.com/contents/usability/ui-friction.md

 ## Severity guidelines

-Depending on the severity of destructiveness of the action done by the user we can implement the following friction patterns.
+Depending on the severity of destructiveness of the action performed by the user we can implement the following friction patterns.

 ### High severity